TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/References.rst

 :ref:`t3skinning:start`
   All things related to skinning, CSS and icons, for the TYPO3 backend.

-:ref:`t3services:start`
-  Services are libraries which can be loaded flexibly based on various conditions.

 :ref:`t3inside:start`
   The "sister" manual to this one.
 Describes the general principles underlying the TYPO3 CMS Core.